 - Minerals: Not only do 100g of spirulina exceed the daily requirement of iron, but they also supply three times the need for plant-based copper.
 Hence, spirulina is incredibly popular among middle-aged women, as they suffer from iron deficiency much more often than men due to menstruation (Weinberg 20106).

 - Electrolytes: Among other minerals, the blue-green alga provides a balanced composition of the essential electrolytes magnesium, sodium, potassium, and calcium.
 Therefore, spirulina helps with muscle cramps and ensures the function of the nervous system.

-2. Spirulina Offers Benefits for Skin and Hair
+2. Skin and Hair

 Spirulina alga consists of approx. 60% amino acids, which are the basis for collagen formation.
 And collagen is the most important and most abundant protein in the human body (Stefanovic 20137).

 It’s also the material your body uses to build teeth, joints, connective tissue, skin, hair, and bones.
 In short, collagen holds the body together.

 Accordingly, collagen can slow down skin aging and reduce wrinkles.
 As studies have shown, collagen supplementation ensures that skin elasticity is significantly improved (Proksch et al. 20148).

 Furthermore, spirulina can promote wound healing and skin cells’ life span (Gunes et al. 20179).